Charges forwarded in Pullman animal hoarding case

-The Pullman Police Department this morning announced it forwarded multiple felony and misdemeanor animal cruelty charges against two people related to a case where 13 dead animals were found inside a Pullman apartment in March.
+The Pullman Police Department on Monday announced it forwarded multiple felony and misdemeanor animal cruelty charges against two people related to a case where 13 dead animals were found inside a Pullman apartment in March.

 In a news release, Police Chief Gary Jenkins stated that the charges against 20-year-old Sydney Weston and 21-year-old Carson Hammer were forwarded to the Whitman County Prosecutor’s Office following 300 hours of investigation.